Tolani99/data_engineering_coursera/database_client/week_4/final_project/implement_and_query_stored_procedure/exercise_little_lemon_analysis_and_report/README.md

 Little Lemon analysis and sales report

-Having gained all the necessary skills and knowledge required to interact with the back-end MySQL database from your Python-based front-end application via the standard database client MySQL Connector/Python.
+Having gained all the necessary skills and knowledge required to interact with the back-end MySQL database from Python-based front-end application via the standard database client MySQL Connector/Python.

-Follow the instructions in the exercises given below and create a Jupyter notebook to produce a Little Lemon analysis and sales report.
-You need to submit this report for your peers to review.
+I am creating a Jupyter notebook to produce Little Lemon analysis and sales report.

-(Special Note: Auto-increment means you don't need to type the subsequent id numbers Check PDF for complete solution)
+(Special Note: Auto-increment means you don't need to type the subsequent id numbers)

 ******************************************************************************
 Task 1: